Collegium Musicum

 The unexpected blow, the theft,

-The unknown assassin's thrust,
+The unknown assassin's stealthy thrust,

-The smiling traitor's perfidious lie
+The smiling traitor's perfidious lie.

 An imponderable enter the equation: